Course Information

 The Foreign Exchange Market

 Course Methods and Techniques Classroom teaching with blackboard and projector.
 Reading textbooks and other sources.
-Homework assignments and ask friends for help.
+Case studies and simulations to establish a link between theory and practice.

 Prerequisites and co-requisities None